Ohio River Trail (OH)

 Ohio River Trail (OH) Description

-The longest completed section links Cincinnati's professional sports stadiums, the California Woods Nature Preserve, Coney Island Park, and a number of parks, including T.M.
-Berry International Friendship Park, which is named for the city's first African-American mayor.
-One highlight along the way is the Newport Southbank Bridge—affectionately known as the Purple People Bridge—a converted railroad trestle that now carries trail users across the Ohio River to Kentucky.
+The westernmost section of the trail links Cincinnati's professional sports stadiums, and a number of other parks, including T.M.
+Berry International Friendship Park, which is named for the city's first African American mayor.

 Parking and Trail Access